What is COBRA?

 Health reimbursement arrangements (HRAs) and COBRA

-The individual coverage HRA (ICHRA) is subject41 to COBRA continuation coverage requirements.
-However, if an individual loses their individual health plan coverage, it doesn’t42 create a qualifying event.
-Qualifying events that trigger the continuation of an ICHRA include termination of employment, a reduction in hours, or moving an employee to a class not offered group coverage or an ICHRA.
+- The individual coverage HRA (ICHRA) is subject to COBRA continuation coverage requirements.
+But, an employee who has lost their individual health plan isn’t a qualifying event4.
+Qualifying events that trigger the continuation of an ICHRA include termination of employment, reduced hours, or moving an employee to a class that you don’t offer group coverage or an ICHRA.

-According to the ICHRA final rules, plan sponsors may allow former employees to continue participation in the HRA, but they must maintain individual health coverage.
+- Plan sponsors may allow former employees to continue participation in the ICHRA.
+But they must maintain individual health insurance coverage.
 Individuals can use their ICHRA allowances for up to 18 months after the qualifying event.

-A group coverage HRA (GCHRA) is also subject to COBRA43.
-This type of HRA, also known as an integrated HRA or a traditional HRA, must be integrated with a group health plan.
-For employees or qualified beneficiaries to elect COBRA coverage for a GCHRA, they must also elect for coverage from the group health plan.
+- An integrated HRA, also known as a group coverage HRA (GCHRA), is also subject to COBRA5.
+Employers must integrate this type of HRA with a group health plan.
+For employees or qualified beneficiaries to elect COBRA coverage for a GCHRA, they must also elect COBRA coverage from the group health plan.

-Employers can calculate their COBRA premium using the past-cost method (benefit utilization minus administrative fees) or the actuarial method (reasonable estimate of HRA utilization and administrative fees).
-Employers can charge 102% of the premium.
+- Employers can calculate their COBRA premium using the past-cost method (benefit utilization minus administrative fees).
+Or, they can use the actuarial method (reasonable estimate of HRA utilization and administrative fees).
+You can charge 102% of the premium.

-A qualified small employer HRA (QSEHRA) isn’t subject to COBRA, as it isn’t a group plan under ERISA.
-This is because the 21st Cures Act established the QSEHRA as an excepted benefit to ERISA group plan rules and the ACA.
+- A qualified small employer HRA (QSEHRA) isn’t a group plan under ERISA.
+So, it isn’t subject to COBRA.
 But, former employees can still request reimbursement for any medical expenses they incurred before losing their eligibility.
 They have 90 days to request reimbursement after termination.

 Alternatives to COBRA for individuals

 Individuals who experience a qualifying event don’t have to elect COBRA coverage.
-COBRA premiums can be expensive without employers paying their portion of the premium.
+COBRA payments can be expensive without employers paying their portion of the premium costs.
 Luckily for individuals, losing employer-sponsored health coverage creates a qualifying life event.
 This makes individuals eligible for a special enrollment period (SEP).

-This allows individuals and families to apply for individual health insurance on the federal Health Insurance Marketplace or state exchanges.
-This type of coverage offers more flexibility, as consumers can choose a plan that best fits their needs and their budget.
+This allows employees and families to apply for individual health insurance on a public exchange.
+This type of coverage offers more flexibility, as consumers can choose a plan that best fits their needs and budget.
 It’s also cheaper than COBRA in many cases.

 The table below explains an individual’s options after losing coverage.